Building a PHP Webhook Receiver That Handles Real-World Reliability Challenges

 $expected = hash_hmac('sha256', $timestamp . '.' . $payload, $secret);

-Responding Quickly and Processing Asynchronously
+Responding Immediately and Processing in the Background

 // Acknowledge immediately